 Growing up in Lagos, Nigeria and Beirut, Lebanon, el Khalil's daily exposure to violence and war gave her an intimate understanding of suffering.
 Having endured multiple traumatic events herself, she turned to art and writing as vehicles for her autoethnographic works.
-As a graduate student, Zena found herself standing not too far from the twin towers as they fell on 9/11.
-This experience planted a seed towards a new direction, pulling her away from her ultra-feminist works towards the world of mysticism, natural medicine and indigenous healing methods.
+As a graduate student, Zena found herself standing not too far from the twin towers as they fell.
+This experience evolved her ultra-feminist works towards a deep research into mysticism, natural medicine and indigenous healing methods.
 In 2006, during the Israeli invasion of Lebanon, Zena turned to writing and became one of the first largely followed Middle Eastern bloggers, her compassionate citizen journalism/memoirs were published in the international press.
 The entire Guardian G2 supplement that July was dedicated to her blog, Beirut Update.
 In 2013, she began working on healing abandoned spaces starting with her family home in the south of Lebanon.
-During the Israeli occupation of Lebanon (1976-2000) her family became displaced and the house was taken and used as a military detention center where people were imprisoned, interrogated and even tortured.
 She has since been working on both sites that endured violence as well as places that were once considered ceremonial grounds such as the Phoenician temples of Echmoun and Astarte and the Roman ruins at Baalbeck and Byblos.
-During the 2020 port explosion of Beirut, as her windows shattered behind her head, she experienced a spiritual awakening which solidified her past decade of training and apprenticing with shamans, yogis and mystics around the world.

 El Khalil has exhibited in institutions and fairs including Mori Art Museum, Japan; Madre: Museo d'arte contemporanea Donnaregina, Napoli; Beit Beirut Museum; MOCA London; National Gallery of Bosnia and Herzegovina, Sarajevo; BAM Biennale Archipelago Mediterraneo, Palermo; Institute du Monde Arabe, Paris; Boghossian Foundation, Brussels; Royal College of Art, London; Galleria Giorgio Persano, Turin; Barajeel Art Foundation, United Arab Emirates; Institut für Auslandsbeziehungen, Berlin; White Box, Munich; Fondazione Merz in Turin; Art Dubai; Abu Dhabi Art; Art 13.